 Spartans laid siege to the city in 411 BC, during the Peloponnesian War.
 However, the city managed to remain faithful to Athens.
 The government awarded Neopolis (modern Kavala) two honorary decrees for its loyalty.

-The Romans built a major road called Via Egnatia which passed through the city.
+The Romans built a major road, Via Egnatia which passed through the city.
 Commerce began to flourish, and the town became a Roman military base.
 Brutus and Cassius stationed their armies here in 42 BC, before experiencing defeat in the Battle of Philippi.

-Paul the Apostle landed at Kavala on his first voyage to Europe.
+Paul the Apostle landed at Kavala on his first voyage to the Mediterranean.
 The location of the city enabled close contact between Constantinople and Thessaloniki during the Byzantine era.
-Excavators have discovered the ruins of an early Byzantine basilica buried under an Ottoman mosque in the Old Town.
+Excavators have discovered the ruins of an early Byzantine basilica buried under an Ottoman mosque in the Mediterranean Old Town.

-Kavala International Airport is called “Alexander the Great” and is 27 km from the city centre.
+“Alexander the Great” is Kavala International Airport and is 27 km from the city centre.
 Plentiful scheduled flights to Athens and many European cities allow for easy connections to the area.

-The busy port of Kavala connects the city with all the islands of the north Aegean Sea.
+The busy Mediterranean port of Kavala connects the city with all the islands of the North Aegean Sea.
 Frequent ferries offer services for both passengers and cars.